Maîtresse

-Maîtresse (English: "mistress" or "teacher") is a 1975 French erotic drama film co-written and directed by Barbet Schroeder, starring Bulle Ogier and, in one of his earliest leading roles, Gérard Depardieu.
+Maîtresse (/fr/, 'mistress' or 'teacher') is a 1975 French erotic drama film co-written and directed by Barbet Schroeder, starring Bulle Ogier and, in one of his earliest leading roles, Gérard Depardieu.
 The film provoked controversy in the United Kingdom and the United States due to its graphic depictions of BDSM.

 Plot

 Olivier, a young and uncouth provincial, arrives in Paris and teams up with his friend Mario to sell art books door to door.
 When they try to sell books to Ariane, an attractive, slightly older woman in her dressing gown, she invites them into her luxury apartment and asks them to fix her overflowing bathtub.
 Upon learning that the apartment downstairs is empty, Mario persuades a reluctant Olivier to rob the place.
 That night, the two break into the apartment and find it is the sex dungeon of Ariane, who is a professional dominatrix.
 After catching the intruders, she asks Olivier to urinate on a client's face.
 She kisses him and ultimately pays him.
 Later that night, Olivier takes Ariane to dinner.

 Olivier soon becomes Ariane's live-in lover.
 During a trip to the countryside, Ariane convinces Olivier to visit a friend's château, where he agrees to whip a naked woman with his belt in front of a small group of wealthy friends.
 Back in Paris, Mario visits Olivier at Ariane's apartment and secretly proposes that they rob her, but Olivier angrily throws Mario out.
 While tending to clients in her dungeon, Ariane suddenly suffers a panic attack and rushes upstairs, where Olivier calms her down as she declares that she can no longer give her clients what they want.
 As Ariane prepares to return to the dungeon shortly afterwards, Olivier lashes out at her and they slap each other in the face, but ultimately make amends.